Last Updated on June 26, 2022 by admin

 Properties of Cotton

-Cotton is a natural fiber that comes from a cotton plant which grows well in subtropical countries with a humid and warm climate.
+Cotton is a natural fiber that comes from a cotton plant that grows well in subtropical countries with a humid and warm climate.
 Cotton fabric is ideal for use in four different seasons and the clothing material is ideal for various purposes.
 However, cotton fabric has its pros and cons highlighted below.

 Advantages of Cotton

-Cotton is versatile and it is used to make a variety of products that include towels, shirts, jeans, tents, window shade, tarpaulins as well as wall coverings.
+Cotton is versatile and it is used to make a variety of products that include towels, shirts, jeans, sleeping bags, tents, window shade, tarpaulins as well as wall coverings.
 You can use these products for different outdoor activities when the weather is hot but you should know that cotton also has disadvantages.

 Disadvantages of Cotton